Courses with a Community-Engaged Learning Component

 Nursing

-• NURS 301: Population Health & Wellness I – Liz Dollinger & Joy Hogan
+• NURS 301: Population Health and Wellness I – Elizabeth Dollinger & Joy Hogan

-Students will support local community health organizations that are experiencing high volunteer need.
+Students will support local community health organizations that are experiencing high volunteer needs.

-• NURS 312: Palliative and End of Life Care – Joy Hogan & Alida Merrill
+• NURS 312: Palliative and End of Life Care – Jackie Coates, Joy Hogan & Alida Merrill

 Students will provide caregiving support as hospice aides for comfort care homes.